BlackBip/Ti-Basic-BTC-Miner/README.md

 # Ti-Basic Bitcoin Miner
 A bitcoin miner for Texas Instruments calculators (Ti-83 Premium CE/TI-84 Plus CE) fully written in Ti-Basic.
 It should also work on other TI calculators, but I can't check that since I don't have any other.
 It was written on a Ti-83 Premium CE (french model of the TI-84 Plus CE), OS version 5.2.0.
-It can't actually generate any bitcoins since it's well too slow to mine of the actual blockchain - it uses old blocks that you can find on https://blockchain.info/.
+It can't actually generate any bitcoins since it's well too slow to mine on the actual blockchain - it uses old blocks that you can find on https://blockchain.info/.

 ## Hashrate
 TBD